 with the sum on $l$ (but not on $i$ or $j$) cyclic in the usual sense, is independent of our choice of $Q^{\alpha}$.
 Indeed, our four-dimensional calculus carries through just as it does in the lower dimensions with the following result, with $A(\{l_{ij}\})$ as in (\ref{eq:Arbitrary4DPolytopeVolume}):

-The proof of this result relies heavily on the constraints placed on the cyclic lists in order for them to form a genuine 4-polytope, but instead of focusing on the proof we will instead focus on the utility of this result.
-We first note that the right hand side of (\ref{eq:main4DResult}) is manifestly dependent only on the vertices of the underlying polytope, via the subscripts of each $F_{...}$ object, just as in the two- and three-dimensional cases.
-Moreover, using the following key result (whose proof we omit):
+The proof of this result relies heavily on the constraints placed on the cyclic lists in order for them to form a genuine 4-polytope, but instead of giving the proof we will instead focus on the utility of this result.
+We first note that the right hand side of (\ref{eq:main4DResult}) is manifestly dependent only on the vertices of the underlying polytope, via the subscripts of each vertex object, just as in the two- and three-dimensional cases.
+Moreover, using the following cohomological identity (whose proof we omit):

-we can obtain \textbf{any} triangulation we desire by using (\ref{eq:key4DIdentity}) to simplify (\ref{eq:main4DResult}) in various ways, just as we could in the lower dimensions.
+we can obtain \textbf{any} triangulation we desire by using (\ref{eq:key4DIdentity}) along with (\ref{eq:main4DResult}), just as we could in dimensions two and three.

 We note that equation (\ref{eq:key4DIdentity}) is similar to equation (10) of Ref.~\cite{NoteOnPolytopes}, given by describing the boundary of a simplex and encoding where the poles of $[ijklm]$ are.
 We note, though, that while (\ref{eq:key4DIdentity}) encodes the poles of $[ijklm]$ as well, it is also a genuine equality between the vertex objects and (a multiple of) the volume of a simplex.
 Therefore, the objects on the left of equation (\ref{eq:key4DIdentity}) are fundamentally different than those on the right of (\ref{eq:NimaEquation}).